 I own an old Samsung Galaxy SII Android phone.
 I've recently cancelled its 3G plan, so now it accesses the Internet exclusively through Wifi.
 This has apparently caused its GPS function to stop working when it's out of range of a Wifi network, which I hadn't expected.
 I'd like to resume using it as a mobile GPS device without re-purchasing a 3G plan.
 Do you know whether this can be done? [more inside]

 I have a Samsung base model phone running whatever the current version of Android is.
 I like to hook my phone up via headphone jack to an FM transmitter to hear GPS navigation and Spotify streaming.
 The two used to play well with each other: Spotify would mute whenever the GPS had directions to give.
 However within the last two weeks the GPS is nearly inaudible when it takes over, while Spotify returns at full volume.
 I think the problem is that I listen to Spotify at full volume to improve the quality over the FM transmitter, since oherwise you can hear staticy intetference.
 I've noticed that whenever GPS takes over it pops up a hearing damage warning due to the phone being at full volume.
 I feel like this happened in a recent update, and is causing the intetoperability problems.
 Is this likely the case, and can I turn off the hearing protection feature?
 If not then what else might be causing this?

-The problem: I can't find a way to get the map with the edited directions to my phone.
+The situation: I'm running Android 2.3.5 on my phone, using the Google Maps app version 6.14.4.
+Via the desktop, I've created a map with custom directions from Point A to Point B. The problem: I can't find a way to get the map with the edited directions to my phone.
 I can save the map with the directions to a Google account, which normally would mean that I could log into that Google account on my phone and download it that way.
 However, I don't have the necessary software on my phone that will enable me to log into a Google account.
 "Account and Sync settings" is missing.
 I can't seem to edit directions from within the Google Maps app on my phone, either. [more inside]

 I need a new cellphone/GPS setup.
 Did I mention that I am also the most special snowflake in the world? [more inside]